attiasr/hassio-addons/jackett/README.md

-# Hassio Add-ons by attiasr: jackett
+# Hassio Add-ons by attiasr: Jackett

 ## About

-[Jackett](https://github.com/Jackett/Jackett) works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
-This allows for getting recent uploads (like RSS) and performing searches.
-Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

 This addon is based on the [docker image](https://github.com/linuxserver/docker-jackett) from linuxserver.io.